-In-place Upgrade
+In-Place Upgrade

 An in-place upgrade occurs when you replace the installed version of SQL Server with a new version.
 This is a highly automated, and therefore easier, method of upgrading.
 However, an in-place upgrade is not without risks.
 If the upgrade fails, it is much harder to return to the previous operating state by reverting to the older version of SQL Server.
-For your organization, you will need to decide whether this risk outweights the benefit of a r one server or two servers decide whether this risk outweighs the benefit of a more straightforward upgrade process.
+For your organization, you will need to decide whether this risk outweight the benefit of a set decide whether this risk outweighs the benefit of a more straightforward upgrade process.